 For each point, click once and write down in a notebook or copy into a file that one result, and build a list of character, world, and plot details, and then figure out how they all fit together with a good deep brainstorming session.

-Pick a genre
+Step 1: Pick a Genre

 First, pick a genre (and maybe a subgenre, if you feel fancy).
 You can google "random genre generator" and find several, but here's the one I like, and here's the top three things it gave me: